jpverkamp/blog/content/reviews/books/Roger Zelazny/The Chronicles of Amber/2 - The Guns of Avalon.md

 ---
 > Now I had to find a place, a place resembling another place -- one which no longer existed.
 I located the path.
 I took it.

-In {{< goodreads book="Nine Princes in Amber" text=" Nine Princes in Amber " >}} , Corwin attacked his brother Eric in Amber.
+In [[Nine Princes in Amber]]() , Corwin attacked his brother Eric in Amber.
 He lost and was blinded and thrown in prison.
 Conveniently,  {{< spoiler >}}Princes of Amber have a remarkable ability to heal{{< /spoiler >}}  .
 On top of that,  {{< spoiler >}}Dworkin (who created the Trumps and knows more about the Pattern than probably anyone) just so happens to be locked up as well and pops into his cell.{{< /spoiler >}}  .
 One thing leads to another, and Corwin is free.
 Of course he wants to take another crack at the throne.
 How though?

 <!--more-->